nitori/information-node/README.md

 sure everything is synchronized the way you want.
 You can also use the graphical viewer to assist you with managing your nodes.

-=== Why? ===
+## Why?

-The philosophy of information nodes is to allow you to move ALL your data, not just your files, including all your communication activity, into possibly encrypted nodes.
+The main idea of information nodes is to allow you to move ALL your data, not just your files, including all your communication activity, into possibly encrypted nodes.

 In days where all sorts of attackers and agencies want to spy onto your data, this should help you set up a trusted storage network with decryption only possible from your local trusted laptop or with a secured key file you have on your local usb stick and not in the cloud.

-== How to get started / INSTALL ==
+# How to get started / INSTALL

 ** WARNING THIS PROJECT IS HIGHLY UNFINISHED.
 DONT USE **

-=== Windows ===
+## Windows

 1. Install latest Python 3 release for windows: https://www.python.org/downloads/windows/